Image

 This is important because it’s not enough to have one type of traffic.
 Referral traffic is great as it can draw a lot of users to your site in a short amount of time.
 But, you also need organic traffic because it is more sustainable and will drive continuous traffic to your site over time.

-With content marketing, you drive both types of traffic – organic and referral.
-At Fractl, we’ve seen how content marketing can boost traffic with one campaign, and over time with long-term campaigns.
+With content marketing, you drive both types of traffic: organic and referral.
+At Fractl, we’ve seen how content marketing can boost traffic with a single campaign and over time with long-term campaigns.

-One of our clients received a 271 percent increase in traffic after receiving just one placement on BuzzFeed.
+One of our clients received a 271% increase in traffic after receiving just one placement on BuzzFeed.
 This shows just how powerful one link back to a website can be.

 We also saw content marketing’s ability to increase traffic during our long-term campaign for Recovery Brands.
-Over a three-year period, we published a series of campaigns that resulted in a 1,100 percent increase in organic traffic.
-Over the entire campaign, the client site received four million page views and more than one million social shares.
+Over a three-year period, we published a series of campaigns that resulted in a 1,100% increase in organic traffic.
+Over the course of the campaign, the client site received 4 million page views and more than 1 million social shares.

 Generates Leads

-Through content marketing, engaged users are lead to this landing page and, therefore, likely to enter their information in exchange for the gated content.
-This process creates valuable, targeted leads.
+Through these content marketing efforts, engaged users are led to this landing page and, therefore, are likely to enter their information in exchange for the gated content.
+This process creates valuable, targeted leads and better conversion rates.

 During a Fractl campaign for our client, BuzzStream, we produced gated content assets that were tied to off-site content.
 The content assets were made up of original, research-based reports that would be useful and appealing to BuzzStream’s target audience.

-We then secured off-site placements that shared parts of the research and used call-to-actions to lead users back to the gated content, where they could enter their information to get the full report.
+We then secured off-site placements that shared parts of the research and used calls to action to lead users back to the gated content, where they could enter their information to get the full report.
 This lead generation funnel succeeded in driving conversations and helped the client break their record for new leads.

-As you make your business case to a decision-maker, include a few other talking points to show the full value of content marketing:
+To make a strong business case to a decision-maker, include a few other talking points to show the full value of content marketing:

-Compared to the majority of marketing tactics and channels, content marketing is extremely cost-effective.
-A single content marketing campaign has the potential to reach over three million viewers, making it a better value than traditional advertising and many forms of digital advertising.
+• Extremely cost-effective.
+A single content marketing campaign has the potential to reach millions of viewers, making it a better value than traditional advertising and many forms of digital advertising.

-Content can be repurposed.
+• Content can be repurposed.
 Because content has compounding value, you can use it over and over.
 You can repurpose and reformat the content you create so you can reuse it multiple times.
-It can also be updated or repackaged down the line so you continue to get benefit from it years later.
+It can also be updated or repackaged down the line, so you continue to get benefits from it years later.

 As you share the risks of not using content marketing and the value and potential of using content marketing, deliver one final detail to your decision-maker…